-From 1 January 2019, Cosmetic Surgeons in California will not be able to claim they are ‘Board Certified’ with the Medical Board of California voting unanimously in its decision to ban doctors who have not completed the requisite Board Certification through the American Board of Medical Specialties from doing so.
+From 1 January 2019, Cosmetic Surgeons in California will not be able to claim they are ‘Board Certified.’
+The Medical Board of California voted unanimously to ban doctors who have not completed the requisite Board Certification through the American Board of Medical Specialties from claiming so.

-The Australasian Society of Aesthetic Plastic Surgeons (ASAPS) President, Dr Naveen Somia said this is good news for patients in California and it’s a move that would be welcomed here as an outcome of the Council of Australian Governments (COAG) Health Ministers’ National Law Review.
+Australasian Society of Aesthetic Plastic Surgeons (ASAPS) President, Dr Naveen Somia said this is good news for patients in California.
+It’s a move that we would welcome here as an outcome of the Council of Australian Governments (COAG) Health Ministers’ National Law Review.

-“Board Certification in America is the industry standard benchmark required of specialist medical practitioners.
-Doctors achieve board certification in surgery in the United States by completing the accredited surgical training and the necessary exams.
+“Board Certification in America is the industry-standard benchmark required of specialist medical practitioners.
+Doctors achieve board certification in surgery in the United States by completing accredited surgical training and the necessary exams.

-“This is likened to what we have here in Australia, and New Zealand with doctors becoming surgeons only after completing an Australian Medical Council (AMC) accredited surgical training and passing examinations to achieve the Fellowship with the Royal Australasian College of Surgeons (RACS).
+“This is likened to the situation in Australia, and New Zealand with doctors only becoming accredited surgeons after completing the Australian Medical Council (AMC) surgical training program through the Royal Australasian College of Surgeons (RACS).
 Only then is a Surgeon allowed to register with the Australian Health Practitioners Regulation Agency (AHPRA) as a specialist surgeon,” Dr Somia said.

-“A Specialist Plastic Surgeon is someone who has completed a Fellowship with the RACS, they are legally entitled to use this protected title and they registered by the Australian government as a Specialist.
+“A Specialist Plastic Surgeon is someone who has completed a Fellowship with the RACS.
+They are then legally entitled to use this protected title and are registered by the Australian government as a Specialist.

-“In stark contrast, is that currently, the Australian health system allows any doctor who has finished their basic medical training to use the term ‘Cosmetic Surgeon’ misleading patients into believing they have completed surgical training.
+“In stark contrast, the Australian health system allows any doctor who has finished their basic medical training to use the term ‘Cosmetic Surgeon.’
+Often misleading patients into believing they have completed surgical training.

 “Having doctors parading as surgeons and competing for patients on price is a recipe for disaster.
-Already we have seen the consequences of not only thousands of patients being harmed in this disastrous situation but patients have also died in the quest for beauty at the hands of practitioners performing invasive medical procedures well outside their scope of practice,” Dr Somia said.
+Already we have seen the consequences of patients being harmed in this disastrous situation.
+Sadly, there have even been deaths at the hands of doctors performing invasive medical procedures, well outside their scope of practice,” Dr Somia said.

 Dr Somia said it’s essential doctors are truthful in their advertising and that they are beholden to the rules.